 Typically, the client will supply most of the content, but the designer should guide them on the necessary strategies and keywords and key-phrases that will help SEO.

 In brief, existing branding elements should shape the visual style of the site, colour choices and logos agreed with the clients.
 But this part of the web development process, undoubtedly, allows the designer to shine.
 Images are essential as human beings are visual learners.
-Without a doubt, high-quality photos should be used to communicate the brand’s message, be mobile-friendly and help builds trust with the readers.
+Without a doubt, high-quality photos should be used to communicate the brand’s message, be mobile-friendly and helps builds trust with the readers.

 Visual content helps to increase clicks, engagement and revenue.
 Images make the pages more pleasant and more accessible, but they should enhance the message in the text and convey the vigorous message the client wants to share.